 - Using a manuscript takes out all of the “helps”, like titles and study notes.
 Sometimes that’s helpful because that’s how we learn to process the Bible for ourselves.
 It’s like the difference between always buying processed foods and learning how to make something at home.

 How Do I Make One?

 - Go to https://www.biblegateway.com/ on your computer and enter your passage and translation at the top of the screen.
-We recommend the NIV or ESV translation.
+We recommend the NIV or NRSVUE translation.

-- Look for the orange ‘gear’ icon at the top right of your passage.
+- Look for the orange ‘gear’ icon.
 That’s for your “Page Options”.
 Uncheck everything, or just leave the verse numbers if you want to keep those.

-- Next to that gear icon is a printer icon.
+- Near that gear icon is a printer icon.
 Use that to format the webpage for printing.